dnl-blkv/alcdef-php/README.md

-# alcdef2json-php
+# ALCDEF to JSON
-PHP version of ALCDEF to JSON converter
+A simple converter of ALCDEF to JSON and vice versa.